kares/request_exception_handler/README.md

 Rails is not capable of calling Your exception handlers when an error occurs during the parsing of request parameters (e.g. in case of invalid XML body).

-This will hopefully change in Rails 3, but until then I've created this plugin that monkey-patches request parameter parsing to allow more flexibility when handling parsing errors.
-The plugin has been tested on 2.3.x, 2.2.3 and 2.1.x but should work with any Rails 2.x version.
+This will hopefully change someday, but until then I have created this plugin that monkey-patches request parameter parsing to allow more flexibility when an invalid request body is received.

+The plugin has been tested on 2.3.x, 2.2.3 and 2.1.x as well as on Rails 3.0.0.

 Install